khwilo/til/README.md

 > Things that I learn at least every day

 I challenge myself to learn new things *at least* every day.
-Keeping a record of the things that I learn is a sure bet for me that I will remember them easily rather than just keeping them in memory alone.
+Keeping a record of the things that I learn is a sure way for me to remember them easily.

 I challenge you also to make your own *TIL*.